chriskomus/solar-battery-bt-monitor/README.md

 **[BT-1 Compatible Charge Controllers](https://www.renogy.com/bt-1-bluetooth-module-new-version/)**: A python script reads data from Renogy solar Charge Controllers via its BT-1 bluetooth adapter.
 Tested with a **Rover 40A Charge Controller** and **Adventurer 30A Charge Controller**.
 May also work with Renogy **Wanderer** series charge controllers.

-**[Junctek KH140F Bluetooth Battery Monitor](https://www.aliexpress.com/item/1005005293243736.html)**: The python script reads data from the Junctek KH140F battery monitor.
+**[Junctek KG-F Series KH140F Bluetooth Battery Monitor](https://www.aliexpress.com/item/1005005293243736.html)**: The python script reads data from the Junctek KH140F battery monitor.

 My setup utilizes two Raspberry Pis:
 - Server: **Raspberry Pi Compute Module 4 with the Compute Module 4 IO Board**.
 [See the hardware instructions specific to that build.](docs/hardware_setup.md) Handles the heavy lifting: running the python script, prometheus and grafana services.